paulhibbitts/test-docsify-open-course-starter-kit/README.md

 [Required Reading Quiz due Jun 4th](https://canvas.sfu.ca/courses/44038/quizzes/166553 ':class=mybutton')
 ```

-[Docsify Themeable CSS settings](https://jhildenbiddle.github.io/docsify-themeable/#/customization?id=base) can also be configured, as seen in the examples provided in the default `custom.css` file.
+Docsify theme settings can also be configured, as seen in the examples provided in the default `custom.css` file.

 CSS:
 ```css